Social Group Types: Ten Types of Social Groups and Examples

 Based on the research, the author has revealed a list of the top 10 types of social groups—the list of the top 10 types of social groups with the overall purpose and example given below.

-Examples of Social Groups
+Types of Social Groups with Examples

 1. Primary Group